 If you have questions regarding these sources, please contact Tracie Hazelett (919) 980-5357 or by email at firstname.lastname@example.org.

 Loan Repayment & Service Programs

-National Institutes of Health Loan Repayment Programs – Research scientists develop treatments and discover cures for diseases and disorders that affect us all.
+National Institute of Health Loan Repayment Programs – Research scientists develop treatments and discover cures for diseases and disorders that affect us all.
 More researchers are needed to meet today’s critical health needs.
 The NIH Loan Repayment Programs (LRPs) encourage promising researchers and scientists to pursue research careers by repaying up to $35,000 of their qualified student loan debt each year.

 National Health Service Corps – The National Health Service Corps Loan Repayment Program provides $50,000 (or the outstanding balance of qualifying student loans if it is less than $50,000), tax free, to primary care medical, dental and mental health clinicians in exchange for two years of service at an approved site in a Health Professional Shortage Area.
 Upon completion of the service commitment, clinicians may be eligible to apply for additional support for extended service.

 *Prior to initiating an application through this resource, we recommend you first contact the NC Office of Rural Health (link above).
 They can provide assistance and guidance as you consider all options.
 Their familiarity with all programs also helps to ensure you don’t miss deadlines for other possible support.
 At times they can even offer funding until the NHSC application window opens, helping to bridge the gap.

 Public Service Loan Forgiveness – Public Service Loan Forgiveness is a program for federal student loan borrowers who work in certain kinds of jobs.
 It will forgive remaining debt after 10 years of eligible employment and qualifying loan payments.